 At the government level, she has played a leadership role on many projects to develop policies, codes, and other procedures for cities and counties that have far reaching impacts in advancing green building and sustainability beyond a single building.
 Some such clients include: the City of San Francisco, The City of Seattle, and Marin County.

 Kathleen is recognized as an inspiring, passionate, highly effective and sought after educator, facilitator, trainer, mentor, and speaker.
-She has been a USGBC Faculty Member since 2003.
 In addition, Kathleen has worked extensively with a wide variety of audiences including children, youth, lay audiences of adults, college students, business people, and building industry professionals to promote knowledge and implementation of sustainable design practices.
 She has presented in a variety of settings and developed the curriculum and teaching materials for presentations and classes on topics including: green design, sustainable materials, energy efficiency, water conservation, regional mapping, sustainable construction technologies, site planning, and solar design and technology.

 Kathleen also has extensive experience as a researcher and writer on green building.
 She is the co-author of two books: Rebuilding Community in America: Housing for Ecological Living, Personal Empowerment, and the New Extended Family and The Northwest Green Home Primer.>